-Similar to grazing too short, mowing grass short is often considered a means of obtaining more feed.
+Similar to grazing too short, mowing grass short is often considered a means of obtaining more yield.
 However, the potential gains made from cutting short in one cutting will be negated by the long-term stress this puts in the stand.
-Grass should be cut at a height of 4 inches.
+Grass should be cut at a height of four inches.
 Cutting below this minimum height will significantly reduce the speed of regrowth and overall yield potential throughout the season.
 A study at Miner Institute compared new seedings of Orchardgrass and Reed Canarygrass at two cutting heights.
-At a 2-inch cutting height the Reed Canarygrass was killed and the Orchardgrass required 38 days for the regrowth to reach a height of 16 inches.
-In contrast, at a 4-inch cutting height, both grasses responded quickly and reached a height of 16 inches in 21 days, in about half the time.
+At a two-inch cutting height the Reed Canarygrass was killed and the Orchardgrass required 38 days for the regrowth to reach a height of 16 inches.
+In contrast, at a four-inch cutting height, both grasses responded quickly and reached a height of 16 inches in 21 days, in about half the time.

-Due to its growth habits, alfalfa can be cut shorter, at about 2-inches; however, considerations such as ash content (soil contamination), quantity of grass in a mixed stand, and field conditions all need to be taken into account when making the cutting height decision and generally a 3-4" height is still recommended.
+Due to its growth habits, alfalfa can be cut shorter, at about two-inches; however, considerations such as ash content (soil contamination), quantity of grass in a mixed stand, and field conditions all need to be taken into account when making the cutting height decision, and generally a three to four" height is still recommended.
+Red Clover should also be cut at a three to four inch height.